neverset123/YWHome/_posts/2020-04-06-TensorFlow learning rate decay.md

 ---

-to use large learning rate at the beginning, and decays step by step, function tf.train.exponential_decay() can be used
+to use large learning rate at the beginning, and decays step by step, function tf.train.exponential_decay() can be used large learning rate for simply task can lead to result vibration!

 ## tf.train.exponential_decay(learning rate, global_step, decay_steps, decay_rate)